uv-cpp/s3client/README.markdown

 By default the library and all the command line tools and the S3 API extensions are built.

-To disable building the command line tools set `APPS=OFF`.
+To disable building the command line tools set `APPS=OFF`, when this option is disabled, no external dependencies are required other than *libcurl*.

 ## Test

 In order to test the tools and API you need access to an S3 storage service.
-One option is to use the free *play.min.io* service, another option is to configure a local instance of the *minio* server.
+One option is to use the free *play.min.io* service; other options are to configure a local instance of the *minio* server or use an AWS S3 account.

+When testing with an AWS S3 account extract credentials from file `.aws/credentials` and use the url: `https://s3.<region e.g. us-east-1>.amazonaws.com` as the endpoint.

-The access and secret keys for *play.min.io* are stored inside the `~/.mc/config.json` files configured after installing the the [minio client](https://min.io/docs/minio/linux/reference/minio-mc.html).
+The access and secret keys for *play.min.io* are stored inside the `~/.mc/config.json` file configured after installing the [minio client](https://min.io/docs/minio/linux/reference/minio-mc.html).

-The script `minio_podman_setup.sh` downloads configures and runs a minio server instance inside a contatiner using *podman*.
+The script `minio_podman_setup.sh` downloads configures and runs a *minio* server instance inside a container using *podman*.

-Run the script after building all the applications and making sure that the `s3-gen-credentials` executable is findable through the `PATH` variable.
+Run the script after building all the applications, making sure that the `s3-gen-credentials` executable is findable through the `PATH` variable.